rcgsheffield/sheffield_hpc/hpc/connecting.rst

   .. group-tab:: Bessemer

-    On the ShARC cluster, when you connect you will be prompted to via a push notification to your DUO device to approve access or must enter a one-time code from your University provided hardware token which is associated with your DUO account.
+    On the Bessemer cluster, when you connect you will be prompted to via a push notification to your DUO device to approve access or must enter a one-time code from your University provided hardware token which is associated with your DUO account.

     If you have not setup your University DUO MFA, please follow the steps published at: https://www.sheffield.ac.uk/it-services/mfa/set-mfa